aws/aws-mysql-odbc/README.md

 ```

 #### 08007 - Connection Failure During Transaction
 When the driver returns an error code ```08007```, the original connection failed within a transaction (while autocommit was set to false).
-In this scenario, when the transaction ends the driver first attempts to rollback the transaction, and then fails over to another available instance in the cluster.
+In this scenario, when the transaction ends, the driver first attempts to rollback the transaction, and then fails over to another available instance in the cluster.
 Note that the rollback might be unsuccessful as the initial connection may be broken at the time that the driver recognizes the problem.
 Note also that any session state configuration of the initial connection is now lost.
 In this scenario, you should:

 1. Reconfigure and reuse the original connection (the reconfigured session state will be the same as the original connection).
 2. Re-start the transaction and repeat all queries which were executed during the transaction before the connection failed.
-3. Repeat the query that was executed when the connection failed and continue work as desired.
+3. Repeat the query that was executed when the connection failed, and continue work.

 ##### Sample Code
 ```cpp